 For the longest time, StarCraft had the Guild Wars, which were referenced only in vague snippets as a civil war whose consequences still loomed over the Terran worlds.
 Fast forward many years, it's been more-or-less explained away with tie-in literature.
 Still nothing in the games, but this series has always assumed you did the reading first.

-The Backstory for The Elder Scrolls III Morrowind provides another example from the Elder Scrolls universe.
+The backstory for Morrowind provides another example from the Elder Scrolls universe.
 The "War of the First Council" and "Battle of Red Mountain" thousands of years ago set the stage for the plot of the game.
 The devout, Daedra-worshipping Chimer and atheistic, scientific Dwemer came into conflict in the land now known as Morrowind.
 After years of fighting, they were forced to team up to drive out the invading Nords.
 Their alliance remained under the leadership of Chimeri Lord Indoril Nerevar and Dwemer Dumac Dwarfking, known as the "first council."
 It was a time of great peace and prosperity for both races.
 However, the Dwemer Dug Too Deep beneath Red Mountain and unearthed the Heart of Lorkhan, the creator god.
 Chief Tonal Architect, Lord Kagrenec, crafted tools to tap into the power of the heart, hoping to allow the Dwemer to transcend mortality.
 The Chimer, seeing this as a blasphemy against the real gods in the Daedra, attempted to stop the Dwemer, reigniting their war.
 Forces led by Nerevar and Lord Voryn Dagoth infiltrated the Dwemer Red Mountain stronghold.
 Exactly what happened next is up for intense debate, but the Dwemer disappeared from existence, Nerevar was slain, Dagoth Ur and the Tribunal used the tools on the heart to achieve godhood, and Azura cursed the Chimer with dark skin and red eyes, transforming them into the modern Dunmer.

 Kinda adverted with Fallout 3 with the "Operation Anchorage" simulation, where you (virtually) fight a small part of the war to reclaim Alaska from the Chinese before the bombs dropped, though notes around the facility record that the simulation has been repeatedly rewritten at the orders of a general, and bears less and less relation to the reality.